How to Prepare for a Family Photo Session: Real Advice from More Than 100 Families

-By Lana Ozik
+By Svetlana Ozik

 Seattle lifestyle family photography of a family of four having a good time during a photoshoot in the mountains

-1. Trust the Process (And Your Photographer)
+1. Trust the Process More Than the Pose

 Seattle outdoor family maternity session at a lake with mountain views in the background